Photo: Annie Kim

 Dissolve to Island: On the Poetry of John Logan (editor).
 Ford-Brown & Company.
 1984.

-Poetry; American Poetry Review; Paris Review; Kenyon Review; Yale Review; Georgia Review; Southern Review; Missouri Review; Iowa Review; Gettysburg Review; Michigan Quarterly Review; Ploughshares; Field; Rolling Stone; TriQuarterly; North American Review; Massachusetts Review; Mississippi Review; Shenandoah; Crazyhorse; Antioch Review; Arts & Letters; Hopkins Review; Poetry International; Pleiades; Carolina Quarterly; New Letters; America; Prairie Schooner; North Dakota Quarterly; Seneca Review; Chelsea; Christianity & Literature; Southern Humanities Review; Southern Indiana Review; South Carolina Review; Poet Lore; Cimarron Review; The Progressive.
+Poetry; American Poetry Review; Paris Review; Kenyon Review; Yale Review; Georgia Review; Southern Review; Missouri Review; Iowa Review; Gettysburg Review; Michigan Quarterly Review; Ploughshares; Field; Rolling Stone; TriQuarterly; North American Review; Massachusetts Review; Mississippi Review; Shenandoah; Crazyhorse; Antioch Review; Arts & Letters; Hopkins Review; Poetry International; Pleiades; Carolina Quarterly; New Letters; America; Prairie Schooner; North Dakota Quarterly; Seneca Review; Chelsea; Christianity & Literature; Southern Humanities Review; Southern Indiana Review; South Carolina Review; Poet Lore; Cimarron Review; The Progressive; Poetry Northwest.

 from Reviews (selected)